ikn/fsmanage/doc/index.rst

   you want to work with options, you probably want to use an :class:`OperationManager <fsmanage.opexec.OperationManager>`.

-- An action represents a way a user might want to interfact with the filesystem, and might represent one or more operations, or a query that doesn't cause any changes.
+- An action represents a way a user might want to interact with the filesystem, and might represent one or more operations, or a query that doesn't cause any changes.
 For example: cut, paste, open, undo.
 If you want to work with actions, you probably want to use an :class:`ActionManager
   <fsmanage.actionexec.ActionManager>`.

 Modules